 To be a model you should have mild nature, speak foreign languages (at least English), be natural, relaxed and you always have to smile.

-Margarita Babina is an unusual Russian girl.
+Rita Babina is an unusual Russian girl.
 She has worked as a model since a pretty young age and she loves it.
-She worked all over the world, took part in advertising campaigns for Vogue and many other fashion magazines.
+You know, she worked all over the world, took part in advertising campaigns for Vogue and many other fashion magazines.